German Braided Bread with Poppy Seed Recipe

 Knead the dough briefly, then roll it out into a 60 by 50 cm (or 24 by 20 inch) rectangle.
 Spread on the poppy seed filling.
 Fold the long side in half, creating a 30 by 50 cm (or 12 by 20 inch) rectangle with the filling in the middle.

-Brush on the egg-milk wash, sprinkle with pearl sugar (can leave it off), and bake on the middle rack for about 30 to 35 minutes.
-Cover your Hefezopf with some aluminum foil for the last 10 minutes of baking, so it doesn't get too dark.
+I recommend covering your Hefezopf with some aluminum foil for the last 10 minutes of baking, so it doesn't get too dark.

 egg